 Be warned though, no matter where one goes, there will probably be crowds, especially on public transport and at tourist hotspots.
 This is only to be expected in a booming city of over 20 million people.
-Still, it is worth fighting through the crowds to enjoy everything that is available to see and do in Beijing.
+Still, it is worth fighting through the crowds to enjoy everything available to see and do in Beijing.

 Recommended attractions in Beijing

 Great Wall of China

 There are various sites for expats to visit along China’s legendary Great Wall, but one of the best is Mutianyu.
 The site has a cable car that takes visitors up onto the wall and offers a toboggan slide down for those willing to walk far enough.
 As with most of the sites, getting there is the tricky part.
 The best bet would arguably be to hire a car for the day, although there are bus options available from inside the city.

 Visiting a hutong area is a uniquely Chinese cultural experience and a delightful city pastime.
 These areas of narrow lanes and alleys are home to a variety of local and Western restaurants, bars and shopping, and can provide the perfect backdrop for a weekend in Beijing.
 Visitors can rent bicycles or hire a pedicab to take a nice ride through the backstreets of the area and absorb the ancient, courtyard-based family housing that is being torn down little by little.
 Two well-loved hutong areas are Houhai Lake and Nanluoguxiang, both of which offer lots of eating, drinking and window shopping options that will surely be unique to the modern expat eager to absorb Ancient China.